Volume 5 • Issue 2 • February 2020

 - Began preparation for a similar survey for other departments.

-- Began training managers and staff on how to make workplace culture more TI.
+- Started training managers and staff on how to make workplace culture more TI.

-- Began work on documents describing what TI means to us as an agency and how we are becoming more TI.
+- Initiated work on documents describing what TI means to us as an agency and how we are becoming more TI.

 These successes reflect the passion shared of many Uplift staff to prevent trauma, bring and end to its intergenerational transmission, and model TI practices in communities across the state.
 That passion will fuel our continued efforts to sustain and build on these accomplishments, becoming an ever more trauma-informed organization.